 Automatically correlating alerts and evidence of lateral movement into distinct incidents requires understanding the full scope of an attack and establishing the links of an attacker’s activities that show movement across a network.
 Distinguishing malicious attacker activities among the noise of legitimate logons in complex networks can be challenging and time-consuming.
 Failing to get an aggregated view of all related alerts, assets, investigations, and evidence may limit the action that defenders take to mitigate and fully resolve an attack.

-Microsoft Threat Protection uses its unique cross-domain visibility and built-in automation powered to detect lateral movement The data-driven approach to detecting lateral movement involves understanding and statistically quantifying behaviors that are observed to a part of one attack chain, for example, credential theft followed by remote connections to other devices and further unexpected or malicious activity.
+Microsoft 365 Defender uses its unique cross-domain visibility and built-in automation powered to detect lateral movement The data-driven approach to detecting lateral movement involves understanding and statistically quantifying behaviors that are observed to a part of one attack chain, for example, credential theft followed by remote connections to other devices and further unexpected or malicious activity.